fastoch/JavaScript/FCC Node & Express.md

 name=John+Doe&age=25
 ```
-As you can see, the body is encoded like the query string.
+As you can see in the last line, the body is encoded like the query string.
 This is the default format used by HTML forms.
 With Ajax, you can also use JSON to handle data having a more complex structure.

 >[!note]
->AJAX = **Asynchronous JavaScript and XML**, a powerful web development technique that allows web applications to update content dynamically
+>AJAX = **Asynchronous JavaScript and XML**, a powerful web dev technique that allows web apps to update content dynamically
 >without reloading the entire page. https://www.perplexity.ai/search/what-s-ajax-in-web-dev-YouhpBjFQaS8_xJ8y.vYmw

-There is also another type of encoding: **multipart/form-data**.
+There is another type of encoding: **multipart/form-data**.
 This one is used to upload **binary files**.

+## Exercise

+- in this exercise, you'll use a URL-encoded body
+- to parse the data coming from POST requests, you must use the `body-parser` package
+- this package allows you to use a series of middleware which can decode data in different formats
+- `body-parser` has already been installed and is in your project's `package.json` file
+- we need to require this package at the top of `myApp.js` and store it in a variable named `bodyParser`
+  - `const bodyParser = require('body-parser');`
+- The middleware to handle URL encoded data is returned by `bodyParser.urlencoded({extended: false})`

+**NOTE**:
+`extended` is a config option used that tells `body-parser` which parsing needs to be used.